ChendrayanV/PowerShell.Wiz.Utility/docs/Get-PSWizCICDScanPolicy.md

 ## OUTPUTS

 ### PSCustomObject
-###     The function returns the result of the deletion operation for each rule ID.
+###     The function returns a collection of CICD scan policies based on the specified filter.
-###     If there are errors, the function returns the error messages.
 ## NOTES
 Information or caveats about the function e.g.
 'This function is not supported in Linux'